spesml/spesml.github.io/3_Plugin/6_technical_viewpoint.md

 This relation map shows technical elements like Technical Components, Mechanical Components, etc. and to what [Requirements](/plugin/requirements_viewpoint.html#requirements), [Functional Component](/plugin/functional_viewpoint.html#function) or [Logical Components](/plugin/logical_viewpoint.html#logical-component) these elements are tracing to.
 By default, all technical elements are shown but it is also possible to drag & drop a single technical element to the relation map to show only the particular relationships.

 ### ![TechnicalToLogical Matrix](/images/diagrams/matrix.png){:class="img-responsive"}SpesML TechnicalToLogical Matrix
+This matrix allows to create relationships between elements of the [Technical Viewpoint](/plugin/technical_viewpoint.html#technical-viewpoint) and elements of the [Logical Viewpoint](/plugin/logical_viewpoint.html#logical-viewpoint).

 ### ![TechnicalToRequirement Matrix](/images/diagrams/matrix.png){:class="img-responsive"}SpesML TechnicalToRequirement Matrix
+This matrix allows to create relationships between elements of the [Technical Viewpoint](/plugin/technical_viewpoint.html#technical-viewpoint) and [Requirements](/plugin/requirements_viewpoint.html#requirements).

 ### ![Technical Internal Component Diagram](/images/diagrams/composite_structure.png){:class="img-responsive"}SpesML Technical Internal Component Diagram